 2) Bide your time until you get a great offer

 Any of the brands or online retailers would be thrilled to have you on their e-mail list to be alerted every time there’s a sale.
 I got an e-mail like that from REI two weeks ago and bought 6 items for $58.
+Moosejaw, EMS, and others will also send you loyalty points deals that work as a rebate on your next purchase.

-3) Always shop around
+3) Always shop around for deals on travel gear

 Prices on new travel gear items tend to stay relatively standard across sites, at least for the first few months.
 After that it’s open season.
 So shop around at the sites linked above or do a search to get an idea of the range and see who’s got the best price.
 Don’t forget about Amazon: half the time they’re as cheap or cheaper than the others and on some things you get free shipping if your order is over a certain amount or you are a Prime member.
 They have dedicated UK and Canadian sites as well.
+But don’t automatically order from there just because you have Prime: often older items are discounted more deeply on the dedicated gear sites.

 Check the manufacturers’ sites too.
 For example, often the prices at the official Columbia and Patagonia sites are as low as they are anywhere else, with plenty of closeout deals on colors or styles that didn’t sell quickly.